Since 2024, NVIDIA’s driver ecosystem has undergone significant restructuring.

 Containerized compute environments (Docker / Kubernetes / Slurm) #

-Host system: nvidia-driver (or nvidia-open) + cuda-drivers
+Host system: nvidia-open (or nvidia-driver)

-Containers: cuda-runtime or cuda-drivers
+Containers: cuda-runtime

-- The host already provides
+- The host provides the NVIDIA kernel driver and

 Troubleshooting Notes #